svogler/tecalor_monitor/README.md

 # How it works

-First run: saves the current 36 entries as baseline → no email sent<br /> Subsequent runs: compares against the saved state; any new (error_code, heatpump, date, time) triggers an email<br /> State is only updated after a successful email send — so if the email fails, the next run will retry<br />
+First run: saves the current number of entries as baseline → no email sent<br /> Subsequent runs: compares against the saved state; any new (error_code, heatpump, date, time) triggers an email<br /> State is only updated after a successful email send — so if the email fails, the next run will retry<br />